Welcome to Ralph Sadleir School.

 Our code of conduct is based around the notion of mutual respect.
 I have high expectations of the behaviour of students and staff.
 We operate in an environment where students have respect for learning, their peers and staff.
 Equally, our staff demonstrate their respect for students by delivering high quality lessons and treating them as individuals with differing needs.

 We believe it is important to work closely with other local schools, thus ensuring that all pupils’ 4 – 19 education is as seamless and fulfilling as possible.
-In 2005, along with Freman College and Edwinstree Middle School, we achieved Specialist College status for Humanities.
-This has served to strengthen the relationship between the schools and others within the partnership.

 If you would like to find out more then please come and see us in action, I promise you won’t be disappointed.